NeXTLinux/nextlinux-engine/docs/content/docs/install/storage/analysis_archive.md

 By default, if no `analysis_archive` config is found or the property is not present in the config.yaml, the analysis archive will use the `object_store` or `archive` (for backwards compatibility) config sections and those defaults (e.g. db if found).

-Anchore stores all of the analysis archive objects in an internal logical bucket: _analysis_archive_ that is distinct in the configured backends (e.g a key prefix in the s3 bucket or swift container)
+Nextlinux stores all of the analysis archive objects in an internal logical bucket: _analysis_archive_ that is distinct in the configured backends (e.g a key prefix in the s3 bucket or swift container)

 ## Changing Configuration